aashrai/GET-TO-WORK/Readme.md

 # TODO
 1. An In app floating guide to switch on the Accessibility Service for the app.
-2. Credits Screen.
-3. GitHub Screen.
-4. Remove self from list of apps.
+2. Remove self from list of apps.
-5. Remove system apps and launchers from list of apps.
+3. Remove system apps and launchers from list of apps.
-6. Publish to playstore.
+4. Publish to playstore.

 ## How to use
 Make sure you switch on the **Accessibility Service** for the app in the